8 Practical Tips for Beating the January Blues

 Whether you suffer from Seasonal Affective Disorder (SAD) or not, it can be hard to rouse yourself out of bed on cold, dark winter mornings and, quite frankly, it can often feel rather depressing.

 Step in a wake-up light, which studies have shown can have an anti-depressive effect.
 Wake-up lights works by simulating the dawn and waking you with a gradually brightening light, that can lift your mood and energise you.
-This one on Amazon has had good reviews.

 8) Take regular Epsom Salt baths